 - Beach and all-terrain capabilities.
 If you’re planning to stay on paved roads, this may not be important to you, but if you know you want to take your wagon to the beach or on more rugged terrain, you’ll want to look for one equipped for the task.
 Some wagons are designed for this purpose with swivel-wheel steering and larger tires.

 - Pulling vs pushing.
 Traditional wagons have one option for moving — pulling them behind you.
-But newer models allow you to pull or They’re basically like a stroller, but bigger and with more storage.
+But newer models allow you to pull, or they’re basically like a stroller, but bigger and with more storage.
 If you’ll be using your wagon often, getting one that is easy to maneuver in this way may be worth the investment.

 - Fold function.
-This one’s important if you want to be able to take your wagon with you on-the-go.
+This one’s important if you want to be able to take your wagon with you on the go.
 Bigger can be better for fitting more kids and stuff in, but you have to make sure that the wagon can fold up easily enough for you to transport if needed.

 It can be hard to narrow down your choices, so we picked our eight favorite kid’s wagons to suit any lifestyle and budget.